2.2 Managing allegations against people that work or volunteer with children

 Notifying the LADO within one working day of an allegation

 The designated safeguarding lead must inform their LADO within one working day after an allegation is made and prior to any further investigation taking place.
-A failure to report an allegation in accordance with procedures is a potential disciplinary matter.
+A failure to report an allegation in accordance with procedures is a potential disciplinary matter as this could place a child at further risk of harm.

 - If it is outside of normal working hours and there is an immediate risk to a child, the local authority emergency duty team for Children Families and Learning and the Police must be called.